User Experience (UX) - Definition

 A Little More on What is User Experience

-User experience is a subjective measure which includes perception, thought, and response of the users.
-It is dynamic in nature and changes over time depending on various conditions.
-According to the ISO, there are three factors that impact the user experience -system properties, the user’s state, and previous experience and the context to use.
-These three main categories include all the factors that may influence user experience.
+According to the ISO, there are three factors that impact the user experience -system properties, the user's current state, previous experience, and the context to use.

+(i) Useful.
 A product or service introduced in the market has to be useful for the customers.
-If a product or service doesn’t fulfill a need or wish of the customers, then there’s no purpose of the product.
+If a product or service doesnt fulfill a need or wish of the customers, then theres no purpose of the product.

+(vii) Valuable.
 The products or services must deliver some value to its users.
 Using the product or service should be beneficial to them.
-This is important to be successful in the market.

 Academic Research on User Experience (UX)

 - User experience-a research agenda, Hassenzahl, M., & Tractinsky, N. (2006).
 Behaviour & information technology, 25(2), 91-97.
 This introduction to the special issue of Empirical studies of the user experience seeks to define what is meant by the user experience and provides a brief overview of the user experience.
 It attempts to outline the future of the research on the user experience, not as a forecast but as a proposal that stimulates the research.